pmndrs/its-fine/README.md

 // react-dom is a primary renderer that works on top of a secondary renderer.
-// This also includes react-native, react-pixi, etc. import * as ReactDOM from 'react-dom/client' import { type ContextBridge, useContextBridge } from 'its-fine'
+// This also includes react-native, react-pixi, etc. import * as ReactDOM from 'react-dom/client' import { type ContextBridge, useContextBridge, FiberProvider } from 'its-fine'

 function Canvas(props: { children: React.ReactNode }) {
   // Returns a bridged context provider that forwards context